SxryxnshS5/FeedForward/README.md

         2. Click the 'Delete' button at the bottom of the page.
         3. You will be asked if you wish to delete the advert, click 'OK'

-    The advert will be deleted, and you will be redirected to your account page.
+    The advert will be deleted, and you will be redirected to the **Account** page.

 11. **Collect an advert**